 Step 3: apply image

-Simply run ImageX with switch /apply to apply a desired image over to the new system.
+Simply run ImageX with switch /apply to apply the desired image over to the new system.

 imagex /apply imagename.wim 1 w:\